norvig/paip-lisp/docs/chapter8.md

 Today MACSYMA is no longer considered an AI program.
 It is used daily by scientists and mathematicians, while ELIZA and STUDENT are now but historical footnotes.

-With ELIZA !!!(span) {:.smallcaps} and STUDENT !!!(span) {:.smallcaps} we were able to develop miniature programs that duplicated most of the features of the original.
+With ELIZA and STUDENT we were able to develop miniature programs that duplicated most of the features of the original.
-We won't even try to develop a program worthy of the name MACSYMA !!!(span) {:.smallcaps} ; instead we will settle for a modest program to do symbolic simplification, which we will call (simply) `simplifier`.
+We won't even try to develop a program worthy of the name MACSYMA; instead we will settle for a modest program to do symbolic simplification, which we will call (simply) `simplifier`.
 Then, we will extend `simplifier` to do differentiation, and some integration problems.
 The idea is that given an expression like (2 - 1)*x* + 0, we want the program to compute the simplified form *x*.